kekeller/semantic_soy_deeplabv3plus/README.md

 In the datasets folder, the build_soybean_data.py script can be used to convert the images to the tfrecord needed for the tensorflow model.
 The dataset meta information, was included into the segmentation_dataset.py script in the datasets directory, needs to be included into the segmentation_dataset.py script.

+## Slim TF Library
+Before the model can be trained, the tensorflow slim library needs to be added.

+In the main directory (not the deeplab folder), run this to export the library to the python path:

+export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim

 ## Train Model
-The t_run.sh script run the training of the model based on the initial checkpoint.
+The run_train.sh script run the training of the model based on the initial checkpoint.
 I started the model training with the 'deeplabv3_pascal_train_aug' initialization model provided by the deeplab team.

-*   <a href='g3doc/model_zoo.md'>Checkpoints and frozen inference graphs.</a><br>
+*   <a href='deeplab/g3doc/model_zoo.md'>Checkpoints and frozen inference graphs.</a><br>

+For running on a cluster, the cluster-run.sh script submits the training script to a bsf queue for processing.
+This was used on the ETHZ Leonhard GPU cluster.

 ## Validate and Visualize
 The run_vis.sh and run_val.sh run the visualization and validation of the saved model checkpoints.